 Why did selling on the Blender Market appeal to you?

 Well there are little to almost none, blender oriented markets, I have looked for ages for a proper and professional market.
 But when I found out that CG Cookie was planning to host a Blender Market I was excited, I always found CG Cookie itself a respectable and professional site.
 Then when I heard about the 70% commission really got excited (who wouldn't).
-On the morning of June 16th I choose to send a submission to become a vendor and on that afternoon I got accepted and I have been happy with my choice to join Blender Market as a vendor ever since.
+On the morning of June 16th I choose to send a submission to become a creator and on that afternoon I got accepted and I have been happy with my choice to join Blender Market as a creator ever since.